oncomouse/courses/engl460/08-server.md

 The portion labelled `ANSWER SECTION` is the most important.
 It shows us the IP addresses associated with `google.com`.
 If we were to [open one of these](http://64.233.185.138) in our web browser, we would be connected to Google's site.
 Click the previous link if you don't believe me!

+*Note*: As I mentioned, every computer that exists assigns itself the address of `127.0.0.1`.
+This special IP is also assigned the domain name `localhost`, so you can always connect to your local computer using `localhost` or `127.0.0.1`.

 Now that we've found Google, our browser can connect and start showing us some search results.

 Or can it?